-“Pull-ups are tough because unlike exercises like the biceps curl or bench press, you’re stuck with one weight: Your own,” says Trevor Thieme, C.S.C.S and Beachbody’s senior fitness and nutrition content manager.
+“Pull-ups are tough because unlike exercises like the biceps curl or bench press, you’re stuck with one weight: Your own,” says Trevor Thieme, C.S.C.S.
 “You can’t reach for a lighter load if the one you’re lifting is too heavy.
 You just need to develop the power and strength necessary to pull your own weight, whatever that may be.”

 What Muscles Do Pull-Ups Work?